CenturyLinkLabs/ctlc-docker-haproxy-serf/README.md

 Usage
 -----

-To create the image `ctlc/wordpress`, execute the following command on the ctlc-docker-wordpress folder:
+To create the image `ctlc/haproxy`, execute the following command on the ctlc-docker-haproxy folder:

-	sudo docker build -t ctlc/wordpress .
+	sudo docker build -t ctlc/haproxy .

 Running the Serf agent
 ------------------------